Self-Updatable Large Language Models by Integrating Context into Model Parameters: Methodology

 where \( p \) represents a prompt related to the context \( x \), such as a question pertaining to \( x \).
 Achieving an ideal scenario where Equation~\eqref{eq:raw_objective} holds for any possible prompt \( p \) implies that any question answerable by \( \theta \) with the context \( x + p \) can also be addressed by \( \theta' \) using only \( p \).
 This signifies effective context injection.
 Consequently, we define the following optimization objective:

 where \( s \) denotes any sentence, whether related or unrelated to \( x \), and \( \mathit{KL}[\cdot \| \cdot] \) represents the KL divergence.
-If the objective in Equation~\eqref{eq:training_objective} is minimized to zero, then Equation~\eqref{eq:raw_objective} is inherently satisfied.
+If the objective in Equation~\eqref{eq:training_objective_raw} is minimized to zero, then Equation~\eqref{eq:raw_objective} is inherently satisfied.
 This concept is depicted in Figure~\ref{fig:kisum_injection}.
+In practice, it is exhaustive to collect all prompts, thus we simply absorb the prompt into $s$ to obtain the following objective:

-In practice, aggregating the KL divergence across all possible sentences \( s \) is infeasible.
+Moreover, aggregating the KL divergence across all possible sentences \( s \) is infeasible.
 Therefore, we employ sampling techniques to approximate the objective effectively.
 The sampling methodology for \( s \) is detailed in the subsequent section.
 We denote the set of sentences used to train $\theta'$ according to \eqref{eq:training_objective} as $\mathcal{E}$ and we call this set as \textbf{Target Sentence Set} in the remaining paper.